 1.3.5.7 Transition Planning

-The Contractor shall initiate Transition Planning when a Child enters SAL and incorporate a Transition Plan in the Child’s Service Plan to ensure successful Transition to adulthood.
+The Contractor shall initiate Transition Planning when a Child enters SAL and incorporate a Transition Planning in the Child’s Service Plan to ensure successful Transition to adulthood.
 When a Child prepares to Transition out of SAL and/or does Transition out of SAL, the Contractor shall:

-Provide Clinical and/or other support staff prior to the Child’s exit from the program and providecontinuity of Clinical and support services as the Child exits.
+Plan for Clinical and/or other support staff to be in place prior to the Child’s exit from the program so as to ensure continuity of Clinical and support services as the Child exits.

 Make referrals to help meet a Child’s needs after Transition for various support services.
 These referrals may include, but are not limited to: